rust-lang/rust/text/0000-tool-attributes.md

 Some tools are clearly given special treatment.

-We permit some useless attributes without warning (e.g., `#[rustfmt::foo]`, assuming Rustfmt does nothing with `foo`).
-Tools could (and probably should) warn or error on such attributes.
+We permit some useless attributes without warning from the compiler (e.g., `#[rustfmt::foo]`, assuming Rustfmt does nothing with `foo`).
+However, tools should warn or error on such attributes.

 We are not planning any infrastructure to help tools use these attributes.
 That seems fine for now, I imagine a long-term solution should include some library